 Respiration is one of the important chemical processes in all the living organisms.
-It could happen either in the presence of oxygen (aerobic) or the absence of Oxygen (anaerobic-mainly in single-celled or multicellular organisms).
-For instance, human beings undergo the process of respiration by inhaling oxygen and exhaling carbon dioxide.
-Many living organisms whether plants or animals undergo this process to use their food energy.
+This process occurs either in the presence of oxygen or in the absence of Oxygen

 The general diagram of this process is as shown below-

-Respiration is of two types, namely aerobic respiration, and anaerobic respiration.
+Respiration is of two types, aerobic respiration, and anaerobic respiration.

 Aerobic respiration is a process in which the food glucose is converted into energy in the presence of oxygen.
-The general equation of aerobic respiration as a whole is as given below-
+The chemical equation of aerobic respiration is as given below-